cs161-staff/pedagogy/_posts/navigating-intense-student-circumstances/2022-03-14-navigating-intense-student-circumstances.md

 Wednesdays **1:30–3:30 p.m.** at (415) 484-3480<br>
 Thursdays **10 a.m.–noon** at (510) 642-6722

+---

-# Request 3
+## Request

-Had to go home for an emergency, my dad has been struggling with doctor appointments, don’t have time between cleaning home, managing bills and extended family on top of school.
-I didn’t finish last week’s assignments, and would like to know if there is any way I could get credit for completing some portion of them in the future.
+*Had to go home for an emergency, my dad has been struggling with doctor appointments, don’t have time between cleaning home, managing bills and extended family on top of school.
+I didn’t finish last week’s assignments, and would like to know if there is any way I could get credit for completing some portion of them in the future.*

-## Comments on request
+### Comments

 Students will often refrain from expressing this in too much detail and will instead simply say something like "I am experiencing family struggles", translated from "I have been dealing with a family emergency that has distracted me from my academics." or "My parent(s) aren't feeling great and I need to spend more time taking care of them".
 Students will also express "familial obligations", "unexpected family matters", or "family emergencies", all of which can be reduced down to a similar concept.
 Even if a student doesn’t give specifics, it doesn’t mean that they aren’t facing serious difficulties, and you should respect their confidentiality and treat the request the same as if they had provided all the relevant details.

-## Response 3
+### Response

 Hello!